isomerpages/singapore-customs-old/_eservices/4-customs-sg-mobile-and-web-application.md

 Customs@SG is a mobile app developed by Singapore Customs to provide travellers and members of the public with a more convenient way to interact with us.
 The app has two modules: Goods to Declare module and Feedback module.

 The Goods to Declare module allows you to declare and pay, not more than 3 days before your arrival in Singapore, the duty and/or GST on the goods that you will be bringing into Singapore.

-The Tip-off module allows you to provide information on illegal cigarette-peddling activities and other Customs offences to us.

 The Feedback module allows you to provide feedback or submit queries on Customs matters to us.